petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/SDK.NET/v1.0.0-sprint/service.md

 ### Update Service

 You can modify only the `Name` and `Description` properties.
 You can use Service Alias instead of Guid Id.
-If specified Alias is exist on another Service then it will be removed first.
+If specified Alias exists on another Service then it will be removed first.

 _Example:_